Tennessee lawmakers mull making Juneteenth state holiday - WBBJ TV

 Tennessee lawmakers mull making Juneteenth state holiday

-NASHVILLE, Tenn.
-(AP) — Tennessee lawmakers are mulling a proposal advocated by the governor to make Juneteenth a state holiday.
+NASHVILLE, Tenn.– Tennessee lawmakers are mulling a proposal advocated by the governor to make Juneteenth a state holiday.

+On Tuesday, a Senate panel advanced the legislation backed by GOP Gov. Bill Lee.

 A legislative fiscal note estimates that the new holiday would cost the state roughly $692,000 annually to compensate state employees who still would need to work.